Florian-Wilhelm/Raspberry-Pi/Project-6/README.md

 Radiation measurement device with Raspberry Pi Pico and STS-5 tube.

-## Prototype Software
+## Test Software

-Currently rather test software, feel free to use and modify.
-Actual prototype code will be uploaded somewhere else.
+Actual prototype code that includes all features will be uploaded in another repository.

 V3.93 -> OLED display, System clock <3 MHz